VIPnytt/RobotsTxtParser/README.md

 $host = $client->sitemap()->export(); // array
 ```

 The above is just a taste the basics, a whole bunch of more advanced and/or specialized methods are available for almost any purpose.
+Visit the [cheat-sheet](https://github.com/VIPnytt/RobotsTxtParser/tree/master/docs/README.md) for the technical details.

-Visit the [Documentation](https://github.com/VIPnytt/RobotsTxtParser/tree/master/docs) for even more methods, possibilities and additional usage examples.
+Visit the [Documentation](https://github.com/VIPnytt/RobotsTxtParser/tree/master/docs) for more information.

 ## Specifications
 - [x] [Google robots.txt specifications](https://developers.google.com/webmasters/control-crawl-index/docs/robots_txt)